Isao Harimoto: Personal background

 Harimoto's family relocated to Japan from Korea for better economic opportunities shortly before he was born, while the Korean Peninsula was under Japanese colonial rule, and settled in Hiroshima.
-Burns suffered in an accident at the age of four severely injured his right hand, with the middle three fingers scarred and largely useless, frozen into a curled position.
+At the age of four, he was playing outside near a fire built to warm the air at night when a truck started to back up in his path.
+In his attempt to avoid the truck, his right hand touched the flames and left him with severe burns that limited the mobility in his thumb and forefinger while making the middle three fingers scarred and effectively without use, frozen into a curled position.
 This forced him to become a left-handed thrower and hitter, and to use a custom glove that fit over his damaged hand while still allowing him to catch the ball.
 The scarred fingers were bent in such a way that a baseball bat could be slid between them.
 Harimoto speaks of practicing swinging the bat as a child with only his right hand, trying to strengthen the injured limb to make it useful.

 Harimoto would survive the release of an atomic bomb over Hiroshima on August 6, 1945, and has been identified as the only survivor of the bombing to play professional baseball in Japan.
 He survived without injuries because the family home was located in the shadow of a mountain and shielded from the blast, but lost a sister who was in the blast zone.
 Later in life, he would become a member of the Japanese Hibakusha Movement, a project dedicated to outlawing global nuclear weaponry, and gaining compensation for victims of their use.

+In December 2024, Harimoto revealed in an interview with Sankei Shimbun that he had received his Japanese citizenship several years ago.